The 5 Most Common Financial Mistakes and How to Fix Them

 Mistake 4: Not Prioritizing Retirement Savings

 If you have an employer-sponsored retirement plan, start by putting in at least as much as your employer will match (employer match = free money!).
 Then, challenge yourself to increase your contribution by 1 percent any time you get a raise.
 Keep in mind that the road to career success isn’t always a straight line, so make sure to take money in your retirement fund with you when you move on to a new employer.
-You can also open an individual retirement account (IRA) to save even more money on your own.
+You can also to save even more money on your own.
 This is a great option if your job doesn’t offer retirement benefits.

 Mistake 5: Not Talking About Money

-Talking about money with your partner can feel taboo, but in reality, approaching these conversations with honesty, patience and empathy can take strain off your relationship and allow you to further your goals as a team.
+can feel taboo, but in reality, approaching these conversations with honesty, patience and empathy can take strain off your relationship and allow you to further your goals as a team.
 Unfortunately, talking about money can have even more stigma for women, but money is too important not to talk about.
 If you need support, schedule an appointment with a Summit Financial Coach, so you can ask questions in a no-judgment zone.
-Your financial literacy will only improve with each step you take.
+Your will only improve with each step you take.We all make money mistakes – that’s a part of life.
+Knowing the common pitfalls to watch out for can help you move past your mistakes and start moving toward your best life.
+Want to talk it over with an expert? with a Summit financial coach.